Stubbed Toe: Treatment Options, Consequences and Prevention

 Hopefully after reading this article you have a better understanding of what a stubbed toe is, as well as its causes, diagnosis, and treatments.
-A stubbed toe usually results from negligence and can easily be avoided with some precaution.
+A stubbed toe usually results from negligence, and can easily be avoided with some precaution.

 Although wearing protective footwear is enough to avoid this painful condition, there will be times when this solution is not practical, especially when at home.

 So just be mindful of your movements and try to be extra careful when in crowded spaces.
-It is reported that people stub their toes the most in the garage, so keep things in their proper places and out of the way when not in use.
+It is reported that people stub their toes the most in the garage, so keep things in their proper place and out of the way when not in use.